mickelsp/mickelsp.github.com/about.md

 ---
 {% include JB/setup %}

-I am a post-doctoral researcher in [experimental quantum optics][quantumoptics] at the [University of Arizona][uofa].
+I am a physicist working for a small physics and engineering firm called [Physics, Materials, and Applied Mathematics Research][pmam].
+Previously, I was a post-doctoral researcher in [experimental quantum optics][quantumoptics] at the [University of Arizona][uofa].
 I am interested in energy.
+The views I express on this blog are my own and do not represent those of my current or former employers.

 This <em>Exploring Energies</em> blog exists for me to think through the issues in transitioning to alternate energy and to share this process with you, the educated lay person.
 I started this blog to encourage myself to share what I learn as I explore an area which I would like to understand better.